 OWU theatre students study and experience all aspects of theatre and dance.
 Performance, production, history, and theory are all part of a comprehensive, liberal arts approach to the art form.

-Theatre majors are expected to be involved in a production each semester.
-Close relationships with students and faculty arise from these rich experiences.
-In addition to classes and on-campus programs, majors are encouraged to take advantage of off-campus apprenticeships or study experiences during their junior year or first semester of their senior year.
+Students in the Theatre major are expected to be involved in a production each semester.
+In addition to classes and on-campus programs, majors are encouraged to take advantage of off-campus internships or study experiences during their junior year or first semester of their senior year.
 The OWU New York Arts Program provides excellent career-oriented experiences for those with acting, directing, design, production, or dance interests.
 Students focusing on theatre history or theory might consider opportunities in Europe.

 OWU also offers a pathway to a teaching license in theatre education, which can be completed within four years on campus.
 To receive the state’s Multi-age License in Drama and Theatre, you will major in Theatre and minor in Education.
 During your senior year you will complete a senior project and a semester of student teaching.
 See all the theatre education requirements.